-A team of like-minded people and structure are important for every company.
-Companies often collapse due to internal conflicts.
+A right team of like-minded people and structure are important for every company.
+Companies often collapse due to internal conflicts, while trying to blindly follow the money.
 According to Peter Thiel the optimal number of people to include in executive board is three.
 Otherwise there is a high chance for regular conflicts and collisions.

 A smart way to motivate your team in the beginning, when you don’t have enough financial resources, is to offer them shares and make them a part of your business.
 You need people who understand your mission, your goals and share a vision with you.
 You need those who are ready to be a part of your team.

 Avoid internal competition.
 Make sure that each employee’s functions are different from their colleagues.
 Healthy and prosperous startup rests on non-competitive environment and team support.

 About the power law and why excessive diversification is bad